4 Ways Small DMOs Can Plan for Busy Seasons

 The Canadian Government also launched the Rediscover Main Streets Initiative aimed at reinvigorating tourism along Atlantic Canada’s main streets, and part of the goal is to get local residents involved in the recovery.
 According to a statement, the initiative “will contribute up to $10 million to provide funds to non-profit organizations across Atlantic Canada, including business improvement associations, tourism associations, chambers of commerce, and destination marketing organizations to help them generate new ideas that inspire locals and tourists alike to rediscover all that their main streets, downtowns, and neighborhoods have to offer.”

-3. Partner with local businesses
+2. Partner with local businesses

 We love this example from Explore Butte County where the DMO partnered with local clothing company Upper Park Clothing to launch the “Hike Butte and Give Back” campaign.
 The campaign raised money for Chico Velo Trailworks, a local organization that supports the creation and maintenance of sustainable trails in the region.
-Twenty-five percent of profits from each sale will be donated to the organization and the DMO used its social channels to encourage visitors to support the cause.
+25% of profits from each sale will be donated to the organization and the DMO used its social channels to encourage visitors to support the cause.

-4. Repurpose old content
+3. Repurpose old content

 Think of how you can repurpose old UGC and blog posts from your website and update them for the season.
 Much of your content is probably more evergreen than you realize!

-A good example is this blog post on sunflower fields from Naturally McHenry County, a small DMO about 60 miles from Chicago.
+A good example is a blog post on sunflower fields from Naturally McHenry County, a small DMO about 60 miles from Chicago.
 Instagram and other social platforms helped make sunflower farms a must-see each year and you can bet that this kind of content will generate interest year upon year.
 All your team has to do is edit opening information, any visitor updates, and populate your UGC Galleries with fresh images to let travelers know what to expect this year.

 Small but mighty